 All-glass roof is the new trend

-Check here to see several car models with all-glass roof:
+Check out this article to see several car models with all-glass roofs:

 A Chinese pedestrian walking on the street with an umbrella and arm-protection (to avoid getting tanned)

 One of the hottest summers in recent Chinese history

 Shanghai’s daily highest temperature was over 40 degrees for several weeks.
 Even in the North like Beijing, 39 degrees have become the usual temperature this summer.

 Driving during the day has become a nightmare for EV owners with an all-glass roof.
 The temperature in the car rises in a very short time, basically, the entire car becomes an oven.
 Even though the AC is working all the time, peoples’ heads are still directly exposed to the strong sunshine.
 Drivers and passengers in the car start to wear a cap or hold an umbrella to protect themselves.

 Check out these links to see photos showing how people protect themselves from the sun while driving:

 The Si-Chuan area in China is still experiencing very high temperatures right now.
 Every family, office building and shopping mall has the A/C working almost 24 hours per day, just like in every other city in China.
 However, the electrical grid reached its limit a few days ago.

 Most of the electricity in Si-Chuan comes from water power, but the high temperatures cause drought.
 The government has to cut down the power supply, making EV manufacturers temporarily close multiple charging and swapping stations in the region.